 Working to build a more connected, strategically aligned, and supported affordable housing community on the Sunshine Coast.

-Deer Crossing the Art Farm is leading a new initiative that aims to build a more connected, strategically aligned, and supported affordable housing community.
-In partnership with Sunshine Coast Affordable Housing Society, the team will work to improve our understanding of current housing initiatives, reveal common barriers, identify areas for collective impact, and share this with the greater community.
+Cover The Coast was created in 2020 by Deer Crossing the Art Farm Society as a response to the Sunshine Coast housing crisis.
+In partnership with the Sunshine Coast Affordable Housing Society, the project aimed to improve our understanding of current housing initiatives, identify areas for collective impact, and share this with the greater community.

 The team conducted research to develop an online information hub that provided resources and data for the housing community, while coordinating a communications engagement campaign aimed at garnering support for change.
 In the spring of 2021, the project team partnered with The Poverty Reduction Strategy Project to host three online forums focused on housing, childcare, transportation, and food security.
 Cover The Coast became a catalyst for creating a more connected, strategically aligned, and supported housing community on the Sunshine Coast.

 In May 2021, the Sechelt Housing Advisory Committee brought together housing providers, community organizations, local government, and private sector organizations as a “call to action” to address the housing crisis.
 A Sunshine Coast Housing Action Table was formed and a Steering Committee elected – the first regional integrated leadership team focused on affordable housing.
 Working with local government, the Steering Committee successfully secured funding and contracted a non-profit organization to retain a Regional Housing Coordinator.